Kau Kobayashi: Early life

-Kau Kobayashi was born on October 20, 1908 in Tamagoi, Saitama Prefecture (present-day Kumagaya), the second daughter of seven children born into an impoverished farmer couple's home.
+Kobayashi was born on October 20, 1908, in Tamagoi, Saitama Prefecture (present-day Kumagaya), the second daughter of seven children born into an impoverished farmer couple's home.
 After finishing elementary school, she helped with housework until the age of 16, when she went to work as a housekeeper in Hongō, Tokyo.
 When she returned in 1930, she married 27-year-old Hidenosuke Hayashi, a sickly man suffering from gastroenteritis and gonorrhea who ran a store in Kumagaya.
 The couple would eventually have two children: a baby boy who died in infancy, and later a girl.
 When the Second World War broke out, Hidenosuke was called to serve, but was wounded in combat and returned to Japan.

 After his return, the couple built themselves a house, from where they would sell bicycle tries and contraband items such as rubber, rice and sugar.
 On the side, Kobayashi herself sold gokabou, which provided additional income for the family.
 At one point, a 25-year-old police officer, Mataichiro Nakamura, was sent in to investigate the alleged contraband of illegal goods in the Hayashi household, but he was moved by their hospitality, and started occasionally visiting the family.
 Over time, Kobayashi, who was left sexually unsatisfied by her husband, began an affair with Nakamura.
 Despite being receptive of her advances, Nakamura told her that wanted to spend more time with her, and if that were to happen, she'd have to leave her husband.